akeylesslabs/akeyless-ruby-sdk/docs/DefaultApi.md

 Creates a new secret item

-Creates a new secret item Options:   name -    Secret name   value -    The secret value   metadata -    Metadata about the secret   key -    The name of a key that used to encrypt the secret value (if empty, the account default protectionKey key will be used)   multiline -    The provided value is a multiline value (separated by '\\n')   token -    Access token
+Creates a new secret item Options:   name -    Secret name   value -    The secret value   metadata -    Metadata about the secret   tag -    List of the tags attached to this secret.
+To specify multiple tags use argument multiple times- -t Tag1 -t Tag2   key -    The name of a key that used to encrypt the secret value (if empty, the account default protectionKey key will be used)   multiline -    The provided value is a multiline value (separated by '\\n')   token -    Access token

 ### Example
 ```ruby